Battle of Oudenarde: Aftermath

-On the other hand, the reputation of the Allied commanders were greatly enhanced by this victory.
+On the other hand, the reputation of the Allied commanders were greatly enhanced by the victory.
 For Marlborough, his eye for choosing the correct ground, his sense of timing and his keen knowledge of the enemy were again amply demonstrated.
 Eugene's reputation was also enhanced—while Marlborough remained in overall command, Eugene had led the crucial right flank and centre.
 Once again the Allied commanders had co-operated remarkably well.
 "Prince Eugene and I," wrote the Duke, "shall never differ about our share of the laurels."
 The success restored the strategic initiative to the Allies, who now opted to besiege Lille, the strongest fortress in Europe.
-While the Duke commanded the covering force, Eugene oversaw the siege of the town, which surrendered on 22 October; however, it was not until 10 December that the resolute Boufflers yielded the citadel.
-Yet for all the difficulties of the winter siege, the campaign of 1708 had been a remarkable success, requiring superior logistical skill and organisation.
-The Allies re-took Brughes and Ghent, and the French were driven out of almost all the Spanish Netherlands: "He who has not seen this", wrote Eugene, "has seen nothing".
+While the Duke commanded the covering force, Eugene oversaw the siege of the town, which surrendered on 22 October.
+However, it was not until 10 December that the resolute Boufflers yielded the citadel.
+Yet for all the difficulties of the winter siege, the campaign of 1708 had been a remarkable success by requiring superior logistical skill and organisation.
+The Allies reppelled an Assault on Brussels, retook Brughes and Ghent, and the French were driven out of almost all the Spanish Netherlands: "He who has not seen this", wrote Eugene, "has seen nothing".